Delapouite/kakoune-text-objects/README.md

 There's currently a `t` text-object but it's very much work in progress at this stage.
 Use it with caution.

+### `selectors` mode

+A `selectors` user-mode is provided.
+Use the `text-object-map` command to enable it.

+By default it is mapped on `user s`.
+Its goal is to avoid using the `alt` key as much as possible and the related acrobatic fingers chords over the keyboard.

+Example: to extend the selections until the next bracket.
+From `<a-}> ]` to `, s K ]`

+You are guided by auto-info boxes along the way.

 ## See Also